OctopusDeploy/docs/docs/octopus-rest-api/octopus-cli/index.md

 - **[dump-deployments](/docs/octopus-rest-api/octopus-cli/dump-deployments.md)**:  Writes deployments to an XML file that can be imported in Excel.
 - **[export](/docs/octopus-rest-api/octopus-cli/export.md)**:  Exports an object to a JSON file.
 Deprecated.
 Please see [https://g.octopushq.com/DataMigration](https://g.octopushq.com/DataMigration) for alternative options.
 - **[import](/docs/octopus-rest-api/octopus-cli/import.md)**:  Imports an Octopus object from an export file.
 Deprecated.
 Please see [https://g.octopushq.com/DataMigration](https://g.octopushq.com/DataMigration) for alternative options.
+- **[install-autocomplete](/docs/octopus-rest-api/octopus-cli/install-autocomplete.md)**:  Install a shell auto-complete script into your shell profile, if they aren't already there.
+Supports pwsh, zsh, bash & powershell.
 - **[list-deployments](/docs/octopus-rest-api/octopus-cli/list-deployments.md)**:  List a number of deployments by project, environment or by tenant.
 - **[list-environments](/docs/octopus-rest-api/octopus-cli/list-environments.md)**:  List environments.
 - **[list-latestdeployments](/docs/octopus-rest-api/octopus-cli/list-latestdeployments.md)**:  List the releases last-deployed in each environment.